Thinking of going to Italy? Let me tell you why you must see Parma, a beautiful yet often overlooked city in the north of Italy.

-There’s More …
+There’s more …

 Another feather in its cap is that Parma is the capital city of the region that designs and produces engineering masterpieces – Ferrari, Maserati and Lamborghini.
 Yes indeed!

-I recommend doing either a foodies/cooking tour here, or a walking tour.
-Some great ones are listed below.
-Have fun and buon appetito.
+I recommend doing either a foodies/cooking tour here, or a walking tour of Parma.
+Some great options are listed below.
+You can even have a private home cooking class!

 Ciao for now.